Psychotherapy Commission

 • 2 Oct 2025 5:38 PM | Anonymous

-This Spiritual Care Specialist (SCS) Training, running January 3 to March 7, 2026, provides a rare opportunity for pastors, faith leaders, healthcare workers, and caregivers to grow their skills in addressing complex issues that often arise in caregiving.
+This Spiritual Care Specialist (SCS) Training, which was to run January 3 to March 7, 2026 will be rescheduled in the future (TBD).
+It provides a rare opportunity for pastors, faith leaders, healthcare workers, and caregivers to grow their skills in addressing complex issues that often arise in caregiving.

 This 48-hour program equips participants with behavioral health insights to help address addiction, grief, trauma, domestic violence, and mental illness, integrating these with spiritual care practices.
 It is an ideal resource for both professional and volunteer caregivers who want to serve ethically and confidently.